SovereignCloudStack/website/_i18n/en/_posts/blog/2023-08-24-new-cpu-leaks.md

 potentially affecting sensitive data (as was observed with Zenbleed) as AVX is being used for `strlen()` and `memcpy()` in the glibc system library.
 AVX registers are also used by cryptographic instructions.
-Vector register used in SGX enclaves also leak data.
+Vector registers used in SGX enclaves also leak data.

 The latest Intel processors (AlderLake / Sapphire Rapids) appear not to be affected.
 A full list of affected Intel products is published by Intel as